-As Mrs. Green's Natural Market prepared to open its doors in New Canaan Friday, it was all hands on deck.
+As Mrs. Green's Natural Market prepared to open its doors in New Canaan this week, it was all hands on deck.

-On Thursday, corporate and store employees alike bustled around the store, making the final arrangements for today's opening in the supermarket's newest location at 2 Pine St., formerly home to the town's post office.
+On Thursday, corporate and store employees alike bustled around the store, making the final arrangements for today's opening in the supermarket's newest location at 2 Pine Street, formerly home to the town's post office.
 Marketing officers and managers roamed the aisles, stacking shelves and checking inventory along with some of the store's 60 new, locally hired staff members.
-The store's official ribbon-cutting came in perfect step with the onset of spring and the rush of fresh produce to shelves.
+The store's official ribbon-cutting, held this morning, came in perfect step with the onset of spring and the rush of fresh produce to shelves.

-"It's starting to be berry season," Curt Avallone, chief marketing officer at Mrs. Green's, said.
+"It's starting to be berry season," said Curt Avallone, chief marketing officer at Mrs. Green's.
 "Better to give your kids strawberries than Oreos."

-"We think there's room for all of them (the supermarkets)," Tucker Murphy, executive director of the New Canaan Chamber of Commerce, said.
+"We think there's room for all of them [the supermarkets]," said Tucker Murphy, executive director of the New Canaan Chamber of Commerce.
 "What it will really do is keep people shopping in New Canaan and certainly that's a good thing."

 Mrs. Green's has existing locations in Stamford, Fairfield and Wilton.
 In adding New Canaan to this list, the store has found a strong market, said Devon Fleming, a lifestyle consultant working with Mrs. Green's.